RUCDM/KB4Rec/Projects/UPGAN/code/README.md

   year      = {2020}
 }
 ```
-You can also wathc code on [KB4Rec](https://github.com/RUCDM/KB4Rec/tree/master/Projects/UPGAN).
+You can also find code on [UPGAN](https://github.com/RichardHGL/UPGAN).